You can help the pack by giving of your skills. Fill out a Parent Interest Sheet and turn it into the Cubmaster!

 Cub Scouts should see the video "It Happened to Me" there is also a Boy Scout age "A Time to Tell" and a Venturing Youth Protection: "Personal Safety Awareness".

 If you leaders have outside commitments that conflict with their attending the District Monthly Roundtables volunteer to attend and pick up information and meet other Scouters who can mentor you.
 A lot of information can be learned about upcoming events in the area or council, changes in BSA policies or forms.
 Great boost each month to gather with seasoned Scouters who have been through the program!
 If your Roundtable Commissioner does not have the Treasure Chest Password have them contact me to put them on the RT list.
-Click on the blue link to see past issues of the RT newsletters.

 Hope that this page and web site will grow with your involvement in Scouting!
 Welcome to Scouting!!
 CubRT